-Policy EN2: Local Green Space Designation
+Policy EN2: Local Green Space Designations

-The Plan designates the locations described in Schedule 1 (Refer to ANNEX 1 to the Plan: Map 3) as Local Green Spaces under the Neighbourhood Plan in accordance with paragraph 77 of NPPF guidelines because of their particular significance and/or benefit to the community either as community amenities or because of their significant contribution to the rural appearance of the village within the High Weald AONB, in order to protect these sites.
+The Plan designates the locations described in Schedule 1 (Refer to ANNEX 1 to the Plan: Map 3) as Local Green Spaces under the Neighbourhood Plan in accordance with paragraph 77 of NPPF.

-Proposals for any development on the land will be resisted other than in very special circumstances or if it is essential to meet necessary utility infrastructure needs and no alternative feasible site is available.
+Proposals for any development on the land will not be allowed other than in very special circumstances or if it is essential to meet necessary utility infrastructure needs and no alternative feasible site is available.
 There will be a presumption against development on these sites under the Neighbourhood Plan.